603-557-3893

 On alert for Tweetie Bird attacks while Dad prunes.

+It's early spring and we've been busy pruning the vineyard to prepare the vines for new growth and optimal fruit set.
+Pruning is a look backward and a look forward.
+Without leaves on the vines, it's easy to see how well each one grew last year, and anticipate how well they will do this year.
 As we prune out un-needed canes we can see all of the potential and clusters contained in every bud, on every cane that we tie onto the grow wires.

 Winter quiet after the storm.